rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 RenderToMIDI() must be called prior to using this method

-A stringified JSON object with the MIDI values

 **Returns**

 `std::string` – A stringified JSON object with the MIDI values